gavish47/-Covid-19-in-India-Dashboard-Analysis/README.md

-# Covid-19-in-India-Dashboard-Analysis
-Here’s the **README** updated with all the additional sections you requested:

----

-# COVID-19 India Dashboard
+# COVID-19 India Dashboard in Tableau

-The **COVID-19 India Dashboard** is a comprehensive tool designed to provide vital data and insights related to the COVID-19 pandemic in India.
-This dashboard aggregates and visualizes critical information to help users analyze and understand the pandemic's impact across the country.
+The **COVID-19 India Dashboard** is an interactive visualization tool created using **Tableau**.
+It provides vital data and insights related to the COVID-19 pandemic in India, offering users a dynamic way to analyze and understand the pandemic's impact across the country.

 ## Key Features